SeisComP/seiscomp/doc/base/glossary.rst

       See the `SEED Reference Manual <http://www.fdsn.org/pdf/SEEDManual_V2.4.pdf>`_
       for details.

-   sP phase
-      Another depth phase.
-The sP is a :term:`S wave` with a takeoff angle of greater than 90° at the source that is reflected and converted to :term:`P wave` at the reflection point at the surface near the epicenter.

    S phase
       The S phase is the arrival of the direct :term:`S wave` that traveled through the Earth's crust and mantle observed in epicentral distances up to 100°.